usc-psychsim/rddl2psychsim/README.md

 ### Concurrency

 RDDL concurrency is translated into PsychSim in terms of "agent turns", i.e., who acts in parallel and what is the order among agents at each decision step.
-By default, a world is created with a *sequential* turn order among the agents, where the agents' turn order is defined according to the order in which the `agent` object types are specified in the `objects` section of the `instance`.
+By default, a world is created with a *sequential* turn order among the agents, where the agents' turn order is defined according to the order in which the `agent` object types are specified in the `objects` section of the `non-fluents` instance.
 In the example above, `Agent1` would act first, then `Agent2`, then `Agent1` again and so on.

 However, if `concurrent` is defined in the domain's `requirements` section, then the agents can act in parallel (concurrently).
 If nothing else is specified, then *all* agents have the same turn order.
 If `max-nondef-actions=<INT>` is specified in the `instance` definition, then that number of agents will act in parallel (same turn), and again the order will be as specified by the `agent` object's definition.
 For example,